g-etorri/articles/jncie-self-study/general-sys-features/6-flow-samples-and-grpc.md

 Now, shifting gears to Telemetry.

-I really want to deep dive into telemetry for automation—it's absolutely essential these days.
+I really want to deep dive into telemetry for automation, it's absolutely essential these days.

 I’ve configured Telegraf on SRV1 to connect to R5 via gRPC and stream the data.
 Basically, Telegraf requests the info, and the router pushes it back.